An Evening with Mark Mellman

-Former N ew Jersey Governor Brendan Byrne, one of the most insightful – and funny – people in political life, was interviewed before the audience on the major issues of his administration (state income tax, Atlantic City gambling, the Meadowlands, Pinelands Wildlife Preserve, etc.) as well as the state of politics over the last 20 years.
+April 14, 2011: Former New Jersey Governor Brendan Byrne, one of the most insightful — and funny — people in political life, was interviewed before the audience on the major issues of his administration (state income tax, Atlantic City gambling, the Meadowlands, Pinelands Wildlife Preserve, etc.) as well as the state of politics over the last 20 years.

-An Evening With Former NJ Governor Thomas H. Kean
+An Evening With Former Governor Thomas H. Kean

-The former New Jersey Governor and chairman of the national commission investigating the 9/11 attacks visits as a part of our ongoing Governing New Jersey series.
-To watch the video, click here.
+Feb.
+23, 2011: The former New Jersey Governor and chairman of the national commission investigating the Sept.
+11 attacks visited as a part of the Institute's ongoing Governing New Jersey series.

 Third Annual Campaign Managers Conference